glurth/SerializableDictionary/README.md

 ```

 With this setup, `myDictionary` will be visible in the Unity Inspector with an interface for adding, editing, and removing dictionary entries.

-## Conclusion

-The Serializable Dictionary for Unity simplifies the use of dictionaries in Unity projects by ensuring they are editable and visible in the Unity Editor.
-This tool is particularly useful for game developers seeking to streamline data management and enhance their development workflows.